 Colourful, loud and unashamedly camp.
 Lovebox has the winning formula.

 Victoria Park, Grove Road, Tower Hamlets, Tower Hamlets, London, E3 5SN

 Tube: Mile End Station

 Dates: Friday 18th and Saturday 19th July 2014

-London's answer to Glastonbury is back for 2013 with three days of unadulterated partying.
+London's answer to Glastonbury is back for 2014 with a new format.
+This year Lovebox is being joined by Secret Productions, co-organisers of Wilderness Festival and Secret Garden Party from 2009 to 2013, for a true celebration of festival culture.
 The Lovebox Weekender is the park party that comes closest to capturing the vibe of a proper festival, with a huge range of musical styles across multiple stages and a friendly, music-loving crowd.
-Vicky Park is a great festival venue, with loads of space and a sympathetic council who let them turn the music up really loud.
-Running from Friday afternoon through to Sunday evening, each day will have its own distinct musical identity.
-Friday's line-up includes Azealia Banks - who plays her only UK festival set of 2013 - Rudimental and Jurassic 5; Saturday has Plan B, AlunaGeorge and D'Angelo; and Sunday boasts Goldfrapp, Hurts and Lil' Kim.
+This year's headliners will be Nas and M.I.A while further major artists performing include Chase & Status, A$AP Rocky, Crystal Fighters and Katy B. Vicky Park is a great festival venue, with loads of space and a sympathetic council who let them turn the music up really loud - the perfect excuse to sack off work on Friday and make it a long weekend.

 Clapham Common, Windmill Drive, London, SW4 9DE